devgateway/www.developmentgateway.org/_posts/2010-07-06-dg-contributes-to-un-online-tool-to-monitor-funds-for-haiti.md

 created: 1278437704
 old_path: news/dg-contributes-un-online-tool-monitor-funds-haiti
 title: DG Contributes to UN Online Tool to Monitor Funds for Haiti
-lede: Responding to a request from the UN Special Envoy to Haiti, the Development Gateway has partnered with other organizations to build a system to help with Hatian reconstruction.
+excerpt: Responding to a request from the UN Special Envoy to Haiti, the Development Gateway has partnered with other organizations to build a system to help with Hatian reconstruction.
 The joint system, which partially adapts Aid Management Platform technology, will track damage reports and donor funding as well as pledges to Haiti.